TiboPowershell/PowershellBlog/_posts/2024-12-28-Export-Access-Packages-Resources.md

 Unfortunately, there isn't an out-of-the-box solution for this query.
 In the first part of this series, we will write a script that exports all Access Packages across all Catalogs and shows their corresponding groups.
 We will then export this data to Excel, allowing us to use the filter option for easier analysis.

 ## Result
-We want to have something like this:
+We want to have something like this allowing us to filter on GroupDisplayname:
 <img src="/assets/images/excel.png" alt="Example Result" />